Evidence & safety

 Orena evidence and limitations; JAMA Dermatology facial exercise pilot study

-The reader wants practical context about "What beginners often misunderstand about morning puffiness context" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Beginner misconception: morning puffiness context" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step